laurentj/gitiwiki/docs/repository.md

 Your repository can contain many type of files:

-1. wiki pages, with the `.wiki` extension.
+1. wiki pages, with the `.wiki` or `.gtw` extension.
 The syntax is the dokuwiki syntax.
    Later, gitiwiki will supports markdown and other syntaxes etc.
 2. hidden files (see below)
 3. a .config.ini file at the root of the repository, containing some